 “Back to school” looks radically different in 2020.
 For many, 2020 will mark the year they never return to school.

-"Since people's economic status has been severely affected by this Covid-19 virus, most of the parents over here are deciding whether they should send a child for begging and collecting rubbish and waste on the roadside to earn money.
-Since the children of the Gypsies began going to school with other community children in recent years, they have had some improvement in their life.
-Their parents are also learning some good habits from their children.
+“Since people’s economic status has been severely affected by this Covid-19 virus, most of the parents over here are thinking whether they should send a child for begging and collecting rubbish and waste on the roadside.
+Since the children of the Gypsies began going to school with other community children, they have had some improvement in their life.
+At the same time, their parents are also learning some good habits from their children.
 I have advised them by way of counseling for their lives, especially in respect of education.
-They are all getting benefits by way of going to school - particularly they are becoming very disciplined, and also they are becoming skilled.
+They are all getting many benefits by way of going to school – particularly they are becoming very disciplined, and also they are becoming skilled.
 If they go for jobs in future, their poverty can be removed.
 It will cost $30 per child for them to go back to school after Covid-19.
 Without this help, they may not go to school again because of the cost.
-I do not want them to go back to their old life, since I see good improvement in their life now." ~Priya*, India
+I do not want them to go back to their old life, since I find some good improvement in their life now.” ~Priya*, India

 Priya has worked for over a decade with Gypsy and Tribal communities in her hometown in southern India.
 She is not alone in her concerns about the long term educational impact COVID-19 will have.

 Due to the economic crisis caused by COVID-19, a generation of children are at risk of losing their opportunity for education.
 Many families throughout the world who were already living hand to mouth, surviving on their daily wages, are now unable to send their children back to school.
 Where we work in South Asia, many schools have free tuition.
 However, families still have to pay for uniforms, school supplies, and books.
 This typically comes to between $30-$100 per year.
 For a family earning less than $2 per day before COVID-19, this was difficult but possible.
 During and after COVID-19, this is nearly impossible.